 - Fogarty Creek State Recreation Area

-At Seal Rocks RV Cove, watch for whales, seals, and seabirds.
-The scenery is magnificent, and the sites are large.
+For some of the best RV camping in Oregon, look no further than Seal Rocks RV Cove.
+Make sure to watch for whales, seals, and seabirds.
+The scenery is magnificent.
+Plus, the sites are large.
 Although you do have to cross a highway to reach the beach, it’s not far and the views are worth it.
 Bathrooms, showers, and WiFi are available.

 - Seal Rock State Recreation Site